gaiawave/ethereum-input-decoder/README.md

+# NOTE
+Edited to include support for function types that have parantheses and commas in them.
+Ex. transformERC20(address,address,uint256,uint256,(uint32,bytes)[])

 # ethereum-input-decoder
 Decode transaction inputs and constructor arguments based on the ethereum contract ABI.
 Tries to lookup function signature hashes from 4bytes.directory.